Looking For a Sales Advantage: Pay Attention Disciplined focus sharpens discovery, strengthens trust, and moves deals forward.

 ACCURATE SUMMARIES...
 Sellers focus on value and outcomes.
 If there are risks or problems, the seller will repeat them so the buyer understands the consequences of taking or not taking action.

-Most teams don't need another platform to sell better, or more people, or even a new VP.
+Most teams do not need another platform to sell better, or more people, or a more expensive VP.
 Of Sales.

-They need fewer distractions and more disciplined attention in every step of the process.
-When clients feel heard, discovery deepens, proposals match reality, and deals move with less resistance.
+They need fewer distractions and more disciplined attention in every step of the sale.
+When clients feel heard, discovery deepens, proposals match reality, and deals move with less friction.

 Want to know how our consultants can help you in your organization?
 Contact us at sales@clydekensington.com for in-person Sales Training and Sales Consultancy.
 You can also try our FREE sales audit tool HERE for Sales Managers, and we even have an audit tool HERE for Sales Leaders.

-Both will generate a free, personalized PDF report created just for you, showcasing your sales competencies and areas for improvement.
-Get your report by using the links above, and let us know what you think.
+Both will generate a free, personalized PDF report created just for you, showcasing your sales competencies and areas for improvement in sales or leadership competencies.
+Try it out and let us know what you think.

 Share this post: